 Hello folks.
-Today I'll highlight some of the features and differences between the two popular Linux distros; Ubuntu 18.04 and Fedora 28.
-Each has their own package management; Ubuntu uses DEB while Fedora uses RPM, but both of them features the same Desktop Environment (GNOME) and aims to provide quality desktop experience for the Linux users.
+Today I’ll highlight some of the features and differences between the two popular Linux distros; Ubuntu 18.04 and Fedora 28.
+Each has its own package management; Ubuntu uses DEB while Fedora uses RPM, but both of them feature the same Desktop Environment (GNOME) and aims to provide quality desktop experience for the Linux users.

 Did you know that Ubuntu which is based on Debian, provides the latest software earlier than the latter one?
 An example is the popular web browser Firefox Quantum found on Ubuntu while Debian follows behind on the ESR (Extended Support Release) version of the same web browser.

 The same applies to Fedora which provides cutting-edge software to the end-users and also acts as the testing platform for the next stable RHEL (Red Hat Enterprise Linux) release.

 Fedora provides vanilla GNOME desktop experience while Ubuntu 18.04 have tweaked certain aspects of the desktop to enable long-time Unity users a smooth transition to GNOME Desktop Environment.

 Canonical decided to save development time by ditching Unity and switching to GNOME desktop (starting from Ubuntu 17.10) so they can focus more on IoT.

 So on Fedora, we have a clean icon-less desktop, a hidden panel on the overview and its look featuring GNOME default theme: Adwaita.

 Whereas Ubuntu features its classic desktop style with icons, a panel on the left mimicking its traditional dock, and customized window looks (also traditional) with Ubuntu Ambiance theme set as its default look and feel.

 However, learning to use one of them and then switching to another won’t cost you time.
 Instead, they are designed with simplicity and user-friendliness in mind so any newbie can feel right at home with either of the two Linux distros.